pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli qualifier get [COMMAND-OPTIONS] NAME
+    Usage: pywbemcli qualifier get [COMMAND-OPTIONS] QUALIFIERNAME

       Display CIMQualifierDeclaration.

-      Displays a single CIMQualifierDeclaration for the defined namespace in the current WBEMServer
+      Displays CIMQualifierDeclaration QUALIFIERNAME for the defined namespace in the current WBEMServer

     Options:
       -n, --namespace <name>  Namespace to use for this operation.
 If defined that